-To raise awareness of the importance of research in the 21st Century knowledge economy, and the contributions of Concordia’s PhD students to our society.
+Raise awareness of the importance of research in the modern knowledge economy;

 During their tenure, the Public Scholars will engage with the community-at-large about their research or research-creation work, its impact on our society and the relevance of their skills and knowledge for future employment.
-In particular, the Public Scholars will:
+As part of the Program, Scholars must:

-Establish and maintain an active, professional presence on at least one social media site;
+Establish and maintain an active, professional presence on at least one social media platform;

 Contribute five entries over the year to the Concordia Public Scholars blog over the course of the year;